The Best Zombie Apocalypse Weapons

 The guns manufactured before World War 2 didn’t have a scope mount, but that changed when production resumed after the war.

-Jumping to modern guns, consider the straight pull bolt design of the German-made Blaser R-93 and its reputation for accuracy.
+A comparatively recent entry on the pantheon of classic hunting rifles, consider the straight pull bolt design of the German-made Blaser R-93 and its reputation for accuracy.
 The modular R-93, designed in 1993, has a proprietary scope mount that allows an optic to be mounted on a quick-change barrel.
 About 200,000 of the R-93 were manufactured before it was discontinued in 2017.

 When making rifles, he made his own bolt actions and built the guns on computer machining equipment to meet the specifications of custom orders for the right- or left-handed shooter.
 The gun isn’t flashy, with its utilitarian synthetic stock, but it shines in accuracy.
 Plus chambered in .300 Win Mag, it is terrific for at taking long shots at pronghorn antelope in the desert and brings adequate power for tackling larger game like moose.